Our Team

 Apart from degrees in Arts and Education Chris undertaken extensive leadership and management development at Harvard University.

-Dr Katy McDevitt, Facilitator and Designer
+Dr Katy McDevitt, Faculty Lead

 Tony Boerkamp, Corporate Services Manager